newbuy/fortigate-to-html/README.md

 ## Notes
 * It will just process configuration files in text format.
-* Tested only with FortiGate version 5.0.x
+* Tested only with FortiGate version 7.0.9
+* Not Tested with vdom

 ## Features
 * Explodes address, service and group objects.